-The management of the MLIII LLC assessed its internal control over financial reporting reflected in the Financial Statements, based upon the criteria established in the "Internal Control -- Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, we believe that the ML III LLC maintained effective internal control over financial reporting as it relates to the Financial Statements.
+The management of the ML III LLC assessed its internal control over financial reporting based upon the criteria established in the "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, we believe that the ML III LLC maintained effective internal control over financial reporting.